OctavioAdrianHERGOM/LPV-Kalman-Filter/README.md

 - Numerical Example - Simulation and Code
 - Data Bases for the proposed application and Code
 - Overall Scheme Diagram

+TAKE INTO ACCOUNT YOU NEED TO HAVE INSTALLED:
+* YALMIP TOOLBOX
+* ROBUST CONTROL TOOLBOX
+* ANY SOLVER (MOSEK, SDPT3, SEDUMI, AMONG OTHERS)